Irina-Camelia Begu: Juniors

-2005–10: Early years
+2005–10: Early professional years

 Singles

-Begu made her ITF Women's Circuit debut at a $10K event at Bucharest in May 2005.
+Begu made her ITF Women's Circuit debut at a $10k event at Bucharest in May 2005.
 In September 2006, she reached her first ITF final at Bucharest, but lost to Alexandra Cadanțu.
 Year later, she won her first ITF title at Brașov, defeating Andreea Mitu in the final.
 In October 2008, she won her first major ITF title at the $50k event in Jounieh, defeating Anastasiya Yakimova in the final.
 During the season of 2008, she was climbing more and more on the rankings, getting from top 800 to top 250 at the end of the year.
 At the 2009 French Open, she had her first major attempt to participate in the main draw, but failed in the final stage of the qualifications.
 In July 2009, she made her WTA Tour debut at the Hungarian Open, but lost to Shahar Pe'er in the first round.